New Student Application are available now and must be submitted

 grade students are eligible to shadow in the March and April programs.

-Shadowing is not a mandatory part of the application process, but it is a
+Shadowing is not a mandatory part of the application process, but a

 great opportunity to spend time on our campus in the company of a St.